Renjian-buchai/renjian-buchai.github.io/pages/2_downloads.md

 ArcCreate is a fanmade chart editor and Arcaea chart player.
 I am currently archiving the charts in the chart repositories in the ArcCreate Discord Server.

 I have also databased every chart in the archive.
-From there, I've extracted a handful of observations from the database.
+From there, I\'ve extracted a handful of observations from the database.

 See the latest observations [<ins>here</ins>](https://github.com/ArcCreate-Archival-Team/arccreate-archive/tree/main/stat)